HHS/TANF-app/docs/Technical-Documentation/error-categories-guide.md

 Parity with the legacy system includes categories 1-4

 1. **Pre-parsing errors** — These types of errors are considered to be violations of the expected record layout, so the records are not "eligible" to be parsed or validated.
-See existing reference material (in UX murals and parsing notebooks) about what these errors are and how to detect them.
+See [TDP's parsing directory](https://github.com/raft-tech/TANF-app/tree/develop/tdrs-backend/tdpservice/parsers) for current and complete pre-parsing logic.

    Ex: